 While this jump starter is not top of the line in terms of features such as displays and an array of ports, what we love about it is that is just does the job, and it does it well.
 This is a US-designed piece of hardware that simply delivers.

 You can also check our separate review of the GB70 here.

 - Strong clamps

 Beatit BT-G18 2000A Peak 21000mAh packs 2000 amps of instant starting power, as well as 2000 peak amps (UL2743 Certified) capable of starting engines up to 8L – it is a powerhouse capable starting Toyota Tundras, F150s, tractors, mowers and anything between.
-It comes with intelligent clamps (that are long enough) with an integrated voltmeter so it is easy to see the voltage reading.
+This battery jumper box comes with intelligent clamps (that are long enough) with an integrated voltmeter so it is easy to see the voltage reading.
 A built-in safety system sounds an alarm if you accidentally connect the clamps incorrectly so it’s extremely easy and safe to use – you just need to hook the clamps on the starter to the vehicle battery and switch it on.
 The built-in light sports several modes (flash, SOS, etc.) and extremely helpful if you need to jump start your car in the night.

 It has a built-in dual USB output – both with Quick Charge 3.0.
 It supports 10W charging to a wireless charge-capable device so you can charge phones like iPhone XR or Samsung S10, etc. this way.
 It provides a portable power source to charge electronics that use regular USB-A or USB-C including laptops.

 - Comes with 3A wall charger